The Nun (2018 film): Plot

-Frenchie heads back to the abbey to help Irene and Burke.
-Irene is attacked by Valak and joins the nuns in desperate prayer to ward off the demon.
-When the group reunites, Irene discovers that none of the nuns she had seen and talked to were real and she had been praying alone, later realizing that Sister Victoria had been the last nun in the abbey and had sacrificed herself to stop Valak from possessing her body and unleashing evil.
+Valak attacks Irene, who joins the nuns in prayer to ward it off.
+When she reunites with Burke and Frenchie, she discovers that none of the nuns she saw and talked to were real, and she had been praying alone.
+Sister Victoria had been the last nun in that abbey and had sacrificed herself to stop Valak from possessing her.

-Theorizing that Valak can only be stopped if they seal the rift with the blood of Christ contained in the reliquary, the trio retrieves the vial with the key Victoria possessed.
-Irene informs Burke that God has called her to make her solemn vows as a nun and asks Burke to elevate her to the status of a professed nun, which he does in the abbey's chapel.

-After the trio unlocks the tunnel door, Irene is lured into a pentagram and possessed by Valak.
-Frenchie smears some of the blood of Christ on her face, casting out the demon.
-Burke is wounded by Daniel's ghost as Valak starts to drown Irene in a flooded chamber.
-Irene expels the blood of Christ in the demon's face, banishing it as the rift is sealed.
-After Frenchie resuscitates Irene, he reveals his name is Maurice.
-Unbeknownst to the others, Maurice has been possessed by Valak, as evidenced by an inverted crucifix on the back of his neck.
+Theorizing that Valak can only be stopped if they seal the rift again with the blood of Christ from the reliquary, as the knights did, the trio retrieves the vial with Victoria's key.
+Irene asks Burke to elevate her status to a professed nun, which he does.
+In the tunnel, she is possessed by Valak, but Frenchie smears the blood of Christ on her face, casting out the demon.
+Valak starts to drown her in a flooded chamber.
+Irene, who had kept some of Christ's blood from the vial in her mouth, spits it into the demon's face, banishing it as the rift is sealed.
+Frenchie resuscitates Irene and reveals his real name is Maurice.
+Unbeknownst to the others, Valak possessed Maurice during the attack.

-Twenty years later at a university seminar in Wakefield, Massachusetts, Carolyn Perron watches as Ed and Lorraine Warren present footage of their attempt to exorcise a possessed Maurice.
-In the footage, Maurice grabs Lorraine, giving her visions of Ed dying, causing her to scream in horror and lock herself in her bedroom for eight days, which initiates the Warrens' investigation of the Perron farmhouse haunting.
+Twenty years later, at a university seminar in Wakefield, Massachusetts, Carolyn Perron watches as Ed and Lorraine Warren present footage of their attempt to exorcise a possessed older Maurice.
+Maurice grabs Lorraine, showing her a vision of Ed dying, which initiates the Warrens' investigation of the Perron farmhouse haunting.

 Cast

-Additionally, Patrick Wilson, Vera Farmiga, Christof Veillon, Lili Taylor and Shannon Kook appear in archive footage from The Conjuring as Ed and Lorraine Warren, the older Maurice Theriault, Carolyn Perron and Drew Thomas respectively.
+Additionally, Patrick Wilson, Vera Farmiga, and Lili Taylor appear in archive footage from The Conjuring as Ed and Lorraine Warren and Carolyn Perron, respectively.

-Sterling Jerins appears in archive footage from The Conjuring 2 as Judy Warren.